Shao-Group/scallop-umi-test/README.md

 [bedtools](https://bedtools.readthedocs.io/en/latest/content/overview.html) | v2.29.1 | Toolset for genome arithmetic
 [gtfcuff](https://github.com/Kingsford-Group/rnaseqtools) |  | RNA-seq tool

-Tools are not downloaded automatically.
+\*Note\*: Tools are not downloaded automatically.
 Users need to separately download and link all necessary tools to the folder `programs` before running scripts.

 **Step 1.1**: Click above tools and those hyperlinks will navigate users to the homepage of tools.
-Then users can download/install tool according to the instructions provided by each tool.
+Then users can download/install tools according to the instructions provided in their homepages.

 **Step 1.2**: Please link the executable files to `programs` directory if they are avaliable (scallop2, stringtie2, scallop, STAR, gffcompare, salmon, bedtools, and gtfcuff).
 Otherwise please link the directory here (zUMIs and class2).